 If you have firewood, keep it off the ground away from structures to avoid creating shelter for rodents.
 Outdoor cooking areas and grills should be cleaned after use to not attract rodents looking for food.
 Do not leave water and pet food outdoors overnight.
 Pet food should be stored in sealed containers inside the house.

-Use humane rat & mice traps
+Use quick-kill rat & mice traps

 While snap traps, buckets, and glue boards are non-toxic rodent control methods – they aren't always effective and can cause a lot of suffering for rats and mice.
 Snap traps don't always snag their targets and can leave them injured and maimed and glue traps are incredibly cruel.